-We specialise in making humanitarian observational documentaries – particularly in developing countries and post-conflict settings, but we also make self-authored documentaries and factual features in the UK both for a domestic and international market.
+We specialise in making powerful, insightful and moving observational documentaries and investigative films – particularly in developing countries and post-conflict settings, but we also make self-authored documentaries and reconstructed factual films in the UK for all the major broadcast channels.

 Three blokes, a projector and one big old ‘pimped-up’ Transit van, take on the big guns at Cannes 2007 in a new approach to guerilla cinema.
 Meet Andy, Si & Jamie – they have a dream.
 A dream to take some of the most vibrant, intelligent and independent films, to the glitziest film festival in Europe and screen them from the back of a van.
 The biggest film festival in the world meets the smallest film festival in the world.

 In a year where there were no British films in competition at Cannes, Cannes in a Van bought their very own unofficial British selection instead.
 “Cannes in a Van” the film, documents their trials and tribulations in making that dream come true.
 We follow the movie mavericks from the lead up, the technical difficulties on opening night, the chaos of the night of departure, driving through France for a total of 26 hours, to the overwhelming success of their nightly screenings.
 Meet the mental Troma team as they self-publicise their new film “Poultrygeist” in the true spirit of guerilla film making, and watch the boys meet film makers from L.A., New York, France, Britain, Italy, all pitching, hustling and screening their films at Cannes & in Cannes in a Van.
 Featuring a cast of chicken zombies, vomiting French cinephiles, pimps & hos, eco-warrior heroes, the ubiquitous Cannes boat party, Italian American toy boy actors, a ninja and the odd British wannabe film maker.
 Dur: 1 hr, Countries of Production: UK/France, Format: DV Colour Stereo Sound.